LUKi

 More than one mind in the room.

 Pull characters together.
-The bond — and the memory — holds across all of them.
+The bond holds across all of them, and so does the memory.

 Many hands stacked together at the centre of a circle

 There's a decision you're trying to make.
 The career move, the relationship thing, the money thing, the apartment thing.
 You ask one friend, they tell you one thing.
 You ask a second friend, they tell you the opposite.
-Both answers have a logic.
-Neither one is wrong on its own.
-What you actually want is to put them in the same room and let them push on each other until something falls out.
+Both answers have a logic, and neither is wrong on its own.
+What you want is to put them in the same room and let them push on each other until something falls out.

 That's what a LUKi group chat is for.
 Up to five people and up to three AI characters in a single shared conversation, in real time.
-Each AI character has its own voice, its own way of pushing back, its own place where it stops agreeing.
-The memory of you — the part that took months to build — is the one thing they share.
+Each AI character has its own voice, its own way of pushing back, and its own place where it stops agreeing.
+The one thing they share is the memory of you, the part that took months to build.

-A LUKi group chat is a real-time conversation surface built on Supabase Realtime — the same WebSocket-driven model that powers most modern messaging apps.
-Everyone in the room sees messages as they're typed, including the human participants and the AI characters.
+A LUKi group chat is a real-time conversation surface built on Supabase Realtime, the same WebSocket-driven model that powers most modern messaging apps.
+Everyone in the room sees messages as they're typed, both the human participants and the AI characters.

-Each AI character in the room is a separate LLM call with its own system prompt — its own persona, its own backstory, its own constraints.
-They aren't three voices coming out of the same model with different name tags.
-They're three distinct minds that happen to share the same shared memory of you.
+Each AI character in the room is a separate LLM call with its own system prompt, persona, backstory, and constraints.
+They are three distinct minds that happen to share one memory of you.

 How the AI characters take turns.